 The Internet has disrupted more than one business.
 Legacy industries like newspapers and associations are especially susceptible to disruption through technology.
 Thanks to online content and education, and social networking like Linked In and Facebook groups.
 New potential members may wonder what your association has that is unique and different.
 That’s where creativity and innovation comes in.

 Associations need to innovate.
 All aspects of your association can be innovated.
 From your memberships to the events you put on, to the content you provide.
 According to Kellen, the association management group, there are numerous streams of income you can innovate.
 Here are a few of them:

 Multiple streams of association income

 - Vendor programs

 Today’s associations are being challenged with members who are looking for more value for their membership dues.
-By giving them something they can’t get anywhere else, you are increasing your value, and will attract more members.
+Give them something they can’t get anywhere else.
+Increase your value, and attract more members.
+Associations need to innovate!

-I will be the innovation keynote speaker for the .org Innovation Summit.
+I was the innovation keynote speaker for the .org Innovation Summit on the topic of innovation for associations.
 Check out this promo video: